England national rugby union team: Rugby World Cup

+Recent results

+The following is a list of England's recent match results, as well as upcoming scheduled fixtures, during the 12 months up to and including November 2025:

 Overall

 When the World Rugby Rankings were first introduced in early September 2003, England were ranked 1st; they fell to 2nd for a week in November 2003 before regaining 1st place.
 They again dropped to 2nd in the rankings, and then to 3rd, from mid-June 2004.
-Following the 2005 Six Nations Championship, they fell to 6th in the world rankings, where they remained until moving up to 5th place in December of that year.
+Following the 2005 Six Nations, they fell to 6th in the world rankings, where they remained until moving up to 5th place in December of that year.
 After a decline in form in 2006, England finished the year ranked 7th; however, they bounced back to 3rd in 2007 due to their good run in that year's World Cup, where they finished runners-up.

-Their ranking slipped again in 2008 and during the 2009 Six Nations Championship they dropped to their lowest ranking of 8th, where they remained for the duration of the 2009 Autumn internationals.
+Their ranking slipped again in 2008 and during the 2009 Six Nations they dropped to their lowest ranking of 8th, where they remained for the duration of the 2009 autumn internationals.
 After a brief resurgence that saw them rise to a ranking of 4th in the world, England again slipped following a poor showing at the 2011 Rugby World Cup and were ranked 6th in February 2012.
 The team entered the 2015 Rugby World Cup ranked 4th, but after failing to progress beyond the pool stage, England again sank to 8th in the world in November 2015.
-In March 2016, after securing the Grand Slam in the 2016 Six Nations Championship, England rose to second place, where they remained the following year after winning the 2017 Six Nations Championship.
-A poor fifth-place performance in the 2018 Six Nations Championship saw them fall to sixth place.
+In March 2016, after securing the Grand Slam in the 2016 Six Nations, England rose to second place, where they remained the following year after winning the 2017 Six Nations.
+A poor fifth-place performance in the 2018 Six Nations saw them fall to sixth place.

 In October 2019, England defeated New Zealand in the semi-final of the 2019 Rugby World Cup to top the World Rugby Rankings for the first time since 2004.
 After losing the final to South Africa, England were ranked third.
 In November 2020, they regained second place following New Zealand's loss to Argentina.

-During the 2021 Six Nations, a fifth place finish saw England fall from second to third after defeats to Scotland, Wales and Ireland.
+During the 2021 Six Nations, a fifth-place finish saw England fall from second to third after defeats to Scotland, Wales and Ireland.
 After Australia won 5 matches in a row during the 2021 Rugby Championship, England fell to fourth until defeats of Australia and South Africa in the 2021 Autumn Nations Series saw them regain third place.

 During the 2022 Six Nations, England again suffered three defeats to Scotland, Ireland and France and fell from third to fifth.

+England entered the 2023 Six Nations in fifth, but defeats to Scotland, France and Ireland again saw them fall to sixth.

+During the 2023 World Cup warm-ups, England suffered further defeats away to Ireland and Wales and a first ever home loss to Fiji to enter the 2023 World Cup in eighth.
+A third-placed finish at the 2023 Rugby World Cup saw England rise to fifth.

+During the 2024 Six Nations, England retained fifth position despite away defeats against Scotland and France.